lepidus/fullJournalTransfer/README.md

 - User logins will be changed.
 - Some metric records may be lost.

+## DOI Import/Export

+For the successful import and export of DOIs, make sure that the DOI plugin is installed and configured in the source OJS and installed in the target OJS.

 ## Imported/Exported Journal Content

 **Using PKP native import/export**: